Gcore named a Leader in the GigaOm Radar for AI Infrastructure!Get the report

 Cloud Server Security

 Securing your users, workloads, and data on the cloud server should be a priority.
-This prevents or reduces risks of cyberattacks, DDoS attacks, ransomware, and other security issues that could compromise your systems and lead to performance degradation and even financial and reputation losses for your organization.
+This prevents or reduces risks of cyberattacks by implementing effective DDoS mitigation, while also addressing threats like ransomware and other security issues that could compromise your systems, degrade performance, and cause financial or reputational losses.

 Unlike an on-premises data center, where you can protect your digital assets using perimeter security and other technologies, you have less control over the cloud-based server.
 Instead, you have to rely more on the security measures of the cloud service provider.